opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

       - cluster.name=opensearch-cluster # Name the cluster
       - node.name=opensearch-node1 # Name the node that will run in this container
       - discovery.seed_hosts=opensearch-node1,opensearch-node2 # Nodes to look for when discovering the cluster
-      - cluster.initial_cluster_manager_nodes=opensearch-node1,opensearch-node2 # Nodes eligibile to serve as cluster manager
+      - cluster.initial_cluster_manager_nodes=opensearch-node1,opensearch-node2 # Nodes eligible to serve as cluster manager
       - bootstrap.memory_lock=true # Disable JVM heap memory swapping
       - "OPENSEARCH_JAVA_OPTS=-Xms512m -Xmx512m" # Set min and max JVM heap sizes to at least 50% of system RAM
-      - "DISABLE_SECURITY_PLUGIN=true"
     ulimits:
       memlock:
         soft: -1 # Set memlock to unlimited (no soft or hard limit)